CP/M

-The combination of CP/M and S-100 bus computers became an early standard in the microcomputer industry.
+CP/M eventually became the de facto standard and the dominant operating system for microcomputers, in combination with the S-100 bus computers.
 This computer platform was widely used in business through the late 1970s and into the mid-1980s.
-CP/M increased the market size for both hardware and software by greatly reducing the amount of programming required to install an application on a new manufacturer's computer.
+CP/M increased the market size for both hardware and software by greatly reducing the amount of programming required to port an application to a new manufacturer's computer.
 An important driver of software innovation was the advent of (comparatively) low-cost microcomputers running CP/M, as independent programmers and hackers bought them and shared their creations in user groups.
-CP/M was eventually displaced by DOS following the 1981 introduction of the IBM PC.
+CP/M was eventually displaced in popularity by DOS following the 1981 introduction of the IBM PC.